microsoftgraph/microsoft-graph-docs-contrib/authorization/permission_scopes.md

 >**Note:** Some Microsoft Graph permissions, such as those pertaining to groups and tasks, are not applicable to personal accounts.

-##App-only vs. delegated scopes
+##App-only vs. delegated permissions
 Permission scopes can be either app-only or delegated.
 App-only scopes (also known as app roles) grant the app the full set of privileges offered by the scope.
 App-only scopes are typically used by apps that run as a service without a signed-in user being present.

 Delegated permission scopes are for apps that act on behalf of a user.
 These scopes delegate the privileges of the signed-in user, allowing the app to act as the user.
 The actual privileges granted to the app will be the least privileged combination (the intersection) of the privileges granted by the scope and those possessed by the signed-in user.
 For example, if the permission scope grants delegated privileges to write all directory objects, but the signed-in user has privileges only to update their own user profile, the app will only be able to write the signed-in user's profile but no other objects.

-> **Note**: For groups, only a subset of the API pertaining to group memberships, [directory settings](https://graph.microsoft.io/en-us/docs/api-reference/beta/resources/directorysetting) and group files support both app-only and delegated permissions.
-All other group API supports only delegated permissions.
-See [Known issues](../overview/release_notes.md#groups) for examples.
+> **Note**: For groups, only a subset of the API pertaining to core group administration and management support both app-only and delegated permissions.
+All other members of the group API support only delegated permissions.
+See [known issues](../overview/release_notes.md#groups) for examples.

 ## Full and basic profiles for users and groups